maozuxiao/my-website/docs/112 platform test.md

 3. Click `Go To Test Screen` and click <kbd>F12</kbd> to open the browser's developer tools (The server is getting Incident)
    ![Getting Incident](https://cdn.jsdelivr.net/gh/maozuxiao/Image-shack/image-20250809192623046.png)

-4. Click the panic button≥1s (The server obtains the incident information ,and the test passes.)
+4. Click the panic button≥1s (The server obtains the incident information, and the test passes.)
    ![incident information](https://cdn.jsdelivr.net/gh/maozuxiao/Image-shack/image-20250809192822962.png)

+5. Duplicate the webpage and check if the server gets a new incident ID

-5. Click the `Start Test` button on the right side of the Device Data/Incident Images/Location Data/Device Health Check cards to test
+6. Click the `Start Test` button on the right side of the Device Data/Incident Images/Location Data/Device Health Check cards to test
    ![Test overview](https://cdn.jsdelivr.net/gh/maozuxiao/Image-shack/image-20250809193553598.png)

    > [!NOTE]